DalcoveDev/internMacth/server/README.md

 Auth: JWT (HS256) with `Authorization: Bearer <token>` where applicable.
 Current routes do not strictly enforce auth middleware yet; add `authMiddleware` to protect routes when ready.

+## Database Setup

+The application supports both SQLite (for development) and MySQL (for production).
+By default, it uses SQLite.

+To switch to MySQL:

+### Option 1: Using Docker (Recommended)
+1. Install Docker Desktop
+2. Run `docker-compose up -d` from the project root
+3. Update the DATABASE_URL in `.env` to use MySQL
+4. Run `npx prisma migrate dev --name init`

+### Option 2: Manual Installation
+1. Install MySQL Server manually
+2. Create the database and user as described in MANUAL_MYSQL_SETUP.md
+3. Update the DATABASE_URL in `.env` with your MySQL credentials
+4. Run `npx prisma migrate dev --name init`

+### Option 3: XAMPP MySQL
+1. Start MySQL service in XAMPP Control Panel
+2. Create the "internmatch" database using phpMyAdmin
+3. The DATABASE_URL in `.env` is already configured for XAMPP
+4. Run `npx prisma migrate dev --name init`

 ## Auth

 POST `/auth/signup`